Swagatam123/MEENet/README.md

 ## Jupyter notebooks

-The Jupyter notebooks are available in the [github repository].
+The Jupyter notebooks are available in the [github repository](https://github.com/Swagatam123/MEENet-jupyter_notebook).